heycatch/goshikimori/graphql/README.md

 func main() {
   c := conf()

+  // The first parameter is the values of the anime; values: "id", "name", "score", "episodes", "airedOn{year month day date}".
-  // The first parameter is the name of the anime; name: "initial d".
+  // The second parameter is the name of the anime; name: "initial d".
   // Now let's move on to the interface:
   //    1)  limit: 5;
   //    2)  score: 8;